bentoml/rag-tutorials/03-custom-llm/README.md

 ```

-Then when do the query we need to change LlamaIndex's LLM to `OpenAILike` pointing to our LLM service:
+Next, switch the LLM configuration in the `query` method to point to our newly integrated LLM service with `OpenAILike`:

 ```diff
      def query(self, query: str) -> str: